Anastasia Rogozhina

 Anastasia Rogozhina (born 26 August 2008) is a Finnish individual rhythmic gymnast and former aesthetic group gymnast.
-On the national level, she is the 2023 Junior all-around champion.
+On the national level, she is the 2023 Finnish Junior all-around champion.

 Career

 Up until 2021, she simultaneously competed in rhythmic gymnastics and aesthetic group gymnastics.
 In 2019, she was part of Team Minetit 10-12 age group.
 They competed at the IFAGG Trophy in Cartagena, Spain and won the bronze medal.

 Junior

 In 2021, she was part of Minetit Junior team, which competed at the 2021 European Championships in Aesthetic Group Gymnastics in Moscow, Russia, and took the bronze medal in the Junior category.

 In rhythmic gymnasts, she won the bronze medal in the all-around at the Junior National Championships as well as silver in the hoop and clubs finals.

 In 2022, she was the silver medalist in the all-around at the Junior National Championships, and she also won four medals in the event finals (gold with ball and bronze with clubs, hoop and ribbon).
 She represented Finland at the 2022 Junior European Championships in Tel Aviv, Israel, where she took 8th place in the team competition.
 She placed 16th in ribbon qualifications.

 In 2023, she became the Finnish Junior champion in all-around, hoop, ball and clubs and won silver in ribbon.
 She competed at the 2023 Junior World Championships with ball and clubs and placed 17th in the team competition.